Q:

 9. considerations

-in the use of identification reagents, need to pay attention to the amount of reagents and operating conditions.
-For example, when using sodium carbide reagent, if the amount of liquid to be tested is too large, the experimental phenomenon may not be obvious.
-Wear protective equipment during operation to avoid contact with hazardous substances that may be released by reagents.
+in the consumption of identification reagents, need to pay attention to the amount of reagents and operating conditions.
+But I've found that to instance, when using sodium carbide reagent, if the amount of fluid to be tested is too substantial, the experimental phenomenon might not be obvious.
+Wear protective equipment during operation to prevent contact with hazardous substances that might be released by reagents. � gyrus

 Get a Free Quote